rahulyhg/opencart_multivendor/README.md

 16. Thai
 17. Malaysian

-- Order can be placed with items from diffirent venors in the same cart.
+- Order can be placed with items from different vendors in the same cart.

 - Vendors can process their portion of the order separately.